-V: Only thing I would say, my only regret, was the first year I went to college, I got pregnant.
+V: The only thing I would say, my only regret, was the first year I went to college, I got pregnant.
 I took a civil service test to become a librarian after I raised my kids.
 But I would say, no matter what, don’t give up.
 You can do anything, even if you think you can’t.

-D: I would tell myself to not trust any and every body.
+D: I would tell myself to not trust any and everybody.

 T: You think trust is really that bad?